 River Trent 'The Willows' This stretch has produced carp to 28lb.
 Although not as prolific as the Weir field for big barbel, never underestimate this area for barbel, as well as chub, bream and pike.

-River Trent 'Barton Ferry Field' Over the years this stretch has produced multiple catches of carp to 27lb and more recently carp to 25lb, barbel to 15lb, chub to 7lb, bream to 8lb and pike of various sizes.
+River Trent 'Barton Ferry Field' Over the years this stretch has produced carp to 30+lb, barbel to 15lb, chub to 7lb, bream to 8lb and pike of various sizes.
 Don't overlook the margins.

 Ferry Field opposite the entrance to the Erewash Canal

-Well what can we say............loads of big barbel, carp, chub and even salmon caught throughout the season.
+Well what can we say............loads of big barbel, carp, chub, bream and even salmon caught throughout the season.
 Please Note: The Hydro Power Station compound is private property and is not included in your TVA membership.

 The Bay downstream from the Weir